-We’ve all heard that digital transformation is coming and that we should be getting ready for it, but really it’s been happening incrementally for years.
+I’m sure you’ve heard that digital transformation is coming and that we should be getting ready for it.
+In reality it’s been incrementally happening for years.

-We all use the internet every day to connect to the bigger world, but with the advent of more complex technology, I think many of us are wondering what digital transformation really means or how it will change our business day-to-day.
-Technically, the definition of digital transformation would sound something like: the merging of detailed, real-time data from our smartphones, connected devices, smart appliances, wearables, mobile commerce, video surveillance etc. with modern technologies like cloud native apps, big data architectures, hyper-converged technologies, artificial intelligence or blockchain and then using it to enhance products, processes, and business strategy as well as customer, product or operational insights.
+You use the internet every day to connect to the bigger world.
+But with the advent of more complex technology, many wonder what digital transformation really means or how it will change day-to-day business.
+The technical definition of digital transformation sounds something like: the merging of detailed, real-time data with modern technologies like cloud native apps, Big Data architectures, hyper-converged technologies, artificial intelligence, and blockchain to enhance products, processes, and business strategy as well as customer, product, and operational insights.

 Needless to say, that is a huge concept!
-So, putting it more simply: Digital transformation is the application of digital capabilities to processes, products, and assets to improve business efficiency or enhance the customer experience.
-I think an easier way to understand the impact on business that these transformation efforts have, is to look at a real-world example.
+So, putting it more simply: digital transformation is the application of digital capabilities to processes, products, and assets to improve business efficiency and enhance the customer experience.
+I think an easier way to understand the impact on business that these transformation efforts have is to look at a real-world example.

-So how does this digital transformation affect your customer or your business?
-Let’s use the example of a retail setting: if you look at digital transformation from the customer side, it can allow for a more streamlined, more personalized customer experience.
-Using apps or software to support customer engagement can provide new ways to interact with the buyer and better information on their buying habits.
-Often that kind of specific understanding of your customer can give you the ability to change how your customer thinks about your brand.
+Let’s use the example of a retail setting — if you look at digital transformation from the customer side, it can create a more streamlined, personalized experience.
+Using apps or software to support customer engagement can provide new ways to interact with buyers — not to mention provide better buying habit insight.
+Often, that kind of specific understanding can give you the ability to change how your customer thinks about your brand.
 Imagine the impact it would make if your customer could shop more easily, buy more quickly and resolve their concerns faster.
-And of course, there would be real benefits to the retailer, too.
-You can expect:
+And, of course, there would be real benefits to the retailer, too.
+You could expect:

-- Improved customer insight with more detailed customer engagement data that can lead to optimized planning, procurement, logistics, inventory management, merchandising, marketing, sales, and support processes
+- Optimized planning, procurement, logistics, inventory management, merchandising, marketing, sales, and support processes

-- Better customer lifecycle management (from acquisition, to maturation, to retention, to advocacy)
+- Better customer lifecycle management (from acquisition to maturation, retention, and advocacy)

-- Reduced inventory costs through predictive product, market, seasonal predictive analytics, and real-time data feeds
+- Reduced inventory costs through predictive product, market, and seasonal predictive analytics and real-time data feeds

-- Potentially less product shrinkage with customer, product, and operational predictive analytics
+- Less product shrinkage with customer, product, and operational insights

-- Increased flexibility with the ability to identify shifting customer demands and predict the resulting customer, product, and operational impact
+- Increased flexibility with the ability to identify shifting customer demands and predict the resulting customer, product, and operational impacts

-To truly utilize digital transformation to its upmost in the environment, telecom teams will find that the components are varied and can be specific to both the organization and the industry vertical.
-But, there are three functional areas that all telecom teams need to be well-skilled in to support a digital transformation effort, before bringing in any new technology or infrastructure.
+To truly utilize digital transformation’s full potential, telecom teams will find that the components are varied and can be specific to both the organization and the industry vertical.
+But, there are three functional areas that all telecom teams need to be well-versed in to support a digital transformation effort.

 - Inventory Management